Katty Martínez

-Katty Martínez Abad (born 14 March 1998) is a Mexican professional footballer who plays as a forward for Liga MX Femenil side Club América and the Mexico women's national team.
+Katty Martínez Abad (born 14 March 1998) is a Mexican professional footballer who plays as a forward for Liga MX Femenil club Monterrey and the Mexico women's national team.

 International career

 Martínez represented Mexico at two CONCACAF Women's U-20 Championship editions (2015 and 2018) and two FIFA U-20 Women's World Cup editions (2016 and 2018).
 She made her senior debut on 27 February 2019 in a friendly match against Italy.